Liam-Mazure/Portfolio/README.md

 <h2>Discription:</h2>

 <p>This repository displays the work that has gone into my personal portfolio project.
 I have taken on the task of educating myself to the intricacies of HTML, CSS, and Javascript to further my understanding of websites as a whole.
-This will by my first of many iterations to a portfolio website. </p>
+This will by my first of many iterations to my portfolio website. </p>